polterguy/phosphorusfive-dox/chapter-19.md

 # Creating a PGP GMail clone

-In this chapter, which is our last chapter, we will leverage everything we've learned, in order to create a complete web mail, or _"GMail clone"_, with support for PGP cryptography, eliminating spreading of viruses, and making it 100% perfectly safe to read your emails, without having to fear malware in any forms.
+In this chapter, which is our last chapter, we will leverage everything we've learned, in order to create a complete web mail, or _"GMail clone"_, with support for PGP cryptography, eliminating spreading of viruses, and making it 100% perfectly safe to read your emails, without having to fear malware in any ways.

 The system we will create, will resemble the following.